 We have never declared or paid any cash dividends or distributions on our capital stock.
 We currently intend to retain our future earnings to support operations and to finance expansion and therefore we do not anticipate paying any cash dividends on our common stock in the foreseeable future.
 Since we do not intend to pay cash dividends, your ability to receive a return on your investment will depend on any future appreciation in the market value of our common stock.
-There is no guarantee that our common stock will appreciate or even maintain the price at which our holders have purchased it.
+There is no guarantee that our common stock or Series A Preferred Stock will appreciate or even maintain the price at which our holders have purchased such securities.